hermanussen/RainbowDataAnalyzer/README.md

 1.5.0
   - Fixed bug that caused string literals in HtmlHelper.Field(...) calls that were not referencing fields to be validated
   - Fixed bug with info popup; iterating collection that could be modified during iteration
+  - Added support for IsDerived (as used in Habitat)

 1.4.0
   - Added support for Glass attribute checking